Zequez/logseq-vault/pages/How to use Logseq and Hugo as writing and publishing tools for creating non-linear websites.md

 	- It's targeted towards technical people, so you need tech skills to be able to use it
 - Logseq is a popular [[FLOSS]] non-linear writing Software that allows you to:
 	- Create pages outside a hierarchical structure
-	-
+	- Links pages with each other effortlessly as you write -
 -